The capital and largest city of Iceland, Reykjavik is the world’s northernmost capital and a popular tourist destination.

 (Reykjavík Airport, located just 2 kilometres from the city centre, is the main domestic airport serving Reykjavík)

 The Flybus services goes Keflavík International Airport toReykjavík city centre.
-The journey time is around 45 minutes and costs ISK 1,950.
-A taxi will set you back around ISK 14,000.
+The journey time is around 45 minutes and costs ISK 2,500.
+Be aware that a taxi will set you back around ISK 14,000.

 It is highly recommended to walk in Reykjavik, as many attractions are within walking distance from the hotel area.
 The city is very beautiful, and the sidewalk is excellent.
 Drivers are generally very friendly and will sometimes stop for you even when there is no crossing facility.

 Reykjavik has a public bus system called Strætó that is reliable and clean.
 The driver cannot give any change, though.
+Single tickets cost ISK350.
 If you need to switch buses to get to your final destination, ask the driver for a transfer ticket (skiptimiði), which is valid for the next 75 minutes on any bus.

 If you’re staying outside the city centre it may be best to get a Reykjavik Welcome Card, which allows unlimited access to the buses, along with free access to several museums, some discounts and free internet at the hostel.
-The ‘Welcome’ cards are available at the Tourist Information Center by Ingólfstorg, and also at some hotels.
+The ‘Welcome’ cards are available at the Tourist Information Center by Ingólfstorg, and also at some hotels and start at ISK 3,700.

 As a tourist, you should be able to get around without a car if you’re only staying in the city.
 Driving is recommended though for travel outside of Reykjavik and its suburbs.

 All taxis are metered and most are very clean and comfortable, but they are also very expensive.
-The start fee is at 600-700 kr. and 200-400 kr. per kilometre.
+The start fee is at ISK 600-700 and ISK 200-400 per kilometre.
 Taking a taxi is, nonetheless, the best way to get home after a night out.
 Credit cards are accepted.

 For our list of recommended hotels, visit the Gay Reykjavik Hotels page.